 Nacisi – Also known as Nacassa and Nahacassi, this tribe was probably a Caddoan group.
 They lived on the Red River in Louisiana.
 In 1790 they had moved out of that area and were under the jurisdiction of the Nacogdoche Indians in Texas.

-Nacogdoche – The Nacogdoche are a Caddoan tribe of the Hasinai group in eastern Texas who lived in the vicinity of present day Nacogdoches in the 17th and 18th centuries.
+Nacogdoche – The Nacogdoche are a Caddoan tribe of the Hasinai group in eastern Texas who lived in the vicinity of present-day Nacogdoches in the 17th and 18th centuries.
 In 1716 the Nuestra Señora de Guadalupe de los Nacogdoches Mission was established in the principal Nacogdoche settlement and was intermittently maintained until 1773.
-The tribe was greatly reduced by disease and warfare by 1800.
+The tribe was significantly reduced by disease and warfare by 1800.
 Many of the Nacogdoche were absorbed by the population of the Spanish settlement established at Nacogdoches in 1779, while others lost their identity among other nearby Hasinai tribes.
 Descendants of the Nacogdoche Indians are probably included in these Hasinai survivors, who today live in Caddo County, Oklahoma.

 Nanatsoho – Part of the Kadohadacho branch of the Caddo Confederacy, the Nanatsoho lived at the border of Arkansas, Oklahoma, and Texas.
-During the late 17th and early 18th centuries, they settled along the Great Bend of the Red River, in present day Bowie and Red River Counties.
+During the late 17th and early 18th centuries, they settled along the Great Bend of the Red River in present-day Bowie and Red River Counties.
 Henri Joutel, a French adventurer, was the first known European to have contact with the tribe in 1687.
 Ultimately, they assimilated into other Kadohadacho tribes in the 19th century and are enrolled in the Caddo Nation of Oklahoma today.

-Napissa – This tribe was united with the Chickasaw living in adjoining villages and speaking the same or a similar language.
+Napissa – This tribe was united with the Chickasaw, living in adjoining villages and speaking the same or a similar language.
 They disappeared from history early in the 18th century, probably absorbed by the Chickasaw.